Tens Of Thousands Powerless As Snow Piles Up In Placer, Nevada Counties

 NEVADA CITY (CBS13) — In Nevada and Placer Counties, tens of thousands of Pacific Gas and Electric customers have been left powerless as temperatures drop and more severe weather comes our way.

-One local fire district is calling for a local emergency declaration because first responders are having so much trouble getting to calls for service.READ MORE: I-80 Remains Closed, Highway 50 Reopens Through Sierra Amid Heavy Snow
+One local fire district is calling for a local emergency declaration because first responders are having so much trouble getting to calls for service.READ MORE: Powerball Ticket Sold At Auburn AM/PM Wins $554K In Christmas Drawing

 The heavy snow coming down is hitting foothill communities with a knockout punch, snapping trees and downing power lines.
 Snow plows were busy keeping roads clear as Nevada City and Grass Valley streets were left in the dark.